Caring for someone with cancer

 - shopping

-Websites such as Gather my Crew can be helpful in coordinating offers of help.
+Websites such as Gather my Crew can be helpful when coordinating offers of help.

-You may also be eligible for financial assistance with some of these tasks through government organisations or the Cancer Council.
-You may find it helpful to ask the social worker on your person's medical team for more information and advice.
+Check for financial assistance through government organisations or the Cancer Council.
+Ask the social worker on the person's team who you should contact for support, information and advice.

 What is respite care?

 Respite care is when someone else takes over the care of the person you usually look after.
-Respite care can be given at home, in a residential facility, a hospital or a hospice.
-It may be given for short or long periods.
+Respite care can happen at home, in a residential facility, hospital or hospice.
+It may be for short or long periods.

 What is palliative care?

-Palliative care has an important role at end-of-life, a time that can be especially difficult for carers who have spent a lot of time with the person you are caring for.
-To help with this, palliative care teams usually include counsellors to provide emotional support to you and the person with cancer.
+Palliative care has an important role at the end of life, a time that can be especially difficult for carers who have spent a lot of time with the person they are caring for.
+To help with this, palliative care teams usually include counsellors to provide emotional support for you and the person with cancer.

 Resources and support